The Student Contract

 What personal information does the University collect about me and when?

-As part of the Registration (at the start of your course) and Enrolment Task (at the start of every subsequent academic year), the University collects the following information:
+As part of the Registration (at the start of your course) and Enrolment Task (at the start of every subsequent academic year), the University collects the following personal data about you:

-- Personal information (address details, emergency contact details, equality data)
+- Contact information (address details, email address details, emergency contact details)

 - Financial information (how you intend to pay for your tuition fees, banking information including account number and sort code, and data about any loans, bursaries or finance agreements)

 - Immigration documentation (international students) (copies of your passport and BRP)

-Why does the University collect personal information from me?
+Why does the University collect personal data from me?

-Personal information about students is collected by the University for a number of purposes, both internal to the University and for external education-related agencies.
+Personal data about students is collected by the University for a number of purposes, both internal to the University and for external education-related agencies.
+Our main purposes are: